drivver44/BEYOND-ALL-REASON-MENTOR-GUIDES/README.md

 #### The most important thing is to try to be concise.

+TEST BRANCH CHANGE TO SEE HOW IT WORKS

 ### Guidelines
 1) Be as Concise as possible while also speaking in a language anyone can understand